American Civil War Museum, Richmond - Things to Do at American Civil War Museum

 Artifact Collection

-Personal items, weapons, uniforms, and documents that bring individual stories to life - the kind of things that make history feel genuinely personal
+Personal items, weapons, uniforms, and documents that bring individual stories to life - the kind of things that make history feel personal

 Practical Information